-Jean Sandel is a Ryman healthcare retirement village.
-The service provides rest home, hospital, and dementia levels care for up to 112 residents.
-In addition, there are 20 serviced apartments certified to provide rest home level care.
-The units are broken down into the following (i) Rest Home 39 beds: (ii) a 50-bed dual purpose hospital unit and (iii) a 22-bed dementia (special care) unit.
-One lounge on level one is certified as being able to accommodate any referral for emergency respite care.
+Yvette Williams is part of the Ryman Healthcare organisation.
+The service provides rest home, hospital, and psychogeriatric levels care for up to 90 residents.
+In addition, there are 32 serviced apartments certified to provide rest home level care.
+The units are broken down into the following: a 60-bed dual purpose hospital unit and rest home and a 30-bed psychogeriatric unit (special care unit).

-Occupancy during the audit was 104 residents; 52 rest home level residents (which includes one in the serviced apartments, two residents on respite, and one resident funded by ACC), and 31 hospital level residents (including seven residents on respite care).
-There were 21 residents in the dementia level unit including one resident on a long-term support- chronic health contract (LTS-CHC).
-The remaining residents were on the age-related residential care services contract (ARRC).
+Occupancy during the audit was 83 residents; five rest home level residents (which includes one in the serviced apartments (funded by ACC) and one resident on respite), and 54 hospital level residents.
+There were 24 residents in the psychogeriatric unit, including one resident funded by ACC.
+The remaining residents were on the agerelated residential care services contract (ARRC).

 Ryman Healthcare is based in Christchurch.
 Village managers' report to the regional managers, who report to the senior executive team.
 The senior executive team report to the chief executive officer, who reports to the Board.
 Board members include a Māori advisor and the previous chair of Nga Tahu.
-A range of reports are available to managers through electronic systems to include all clinical, health and safety and human resources.
+A range of reports are available to managers through electronic systems to include all clinical, health and safety, and human resources.
 Reports are sent from the village managers to the regional managers on a weekly basis.
 Dashboards on the electronic systems provide a quick overview of performance around measuring key performance indicators (KPIs).

 The Board oversees all operations from construction to village operations.
 From this there is a clinical governance committee whose focus is the clinical aspects of operations and includes members from the Board.
-Board members are given orientation to their role and to the company operations.
+All board members are given orientation to their role and to the company operations and cultural training.
 All Board members are already skilled and trained in their role as a Board member.
-The clinical council is held by Ryman Christchurch which made up of leaders from the clinical, quality and risk teams and includes members of the senior leadership team.
 Terms of reference are available; this also contains the aim of the committees.
 As per the terms of reference of the clinical governance committee, they review and monitor, among others, audit results, resident satisfaction, complaints, mandatory reporting requirements and clinical indicators for all villages.